CrossGeeks/AzurePushNotificationPlugin/docs/AndroidCustomization.md

 	//Sets the color will be used for the notification public static Color?
 Color { get; set; }

+	//Sets the default notification channel id for Android O public static string DefaultNotificationChannelId { get; set; } = "PushNotificationChannel";

+	//Sets the default notification channel name for Android O public static string DefaultNotificationChannelName { get; set; } = "General";

 ```

-If **PushNotificationManager.IconResource** not set will use default application icon.
+If **AzurePushNotificationManager.IconResource** not set will use default application icon.

-If **PushNotificationManager.SoundUri** not set will use the default notification ringtone.
+If **AzurePushNotificationManager.SoundUri** not set will use the default notification ringtone.

 If **NotificationContentTitleKey** not set will look for **title** key value in the notification payload to set the title.
 If no title key present will use the application name as the notification title.